 - Do appliances have large displays or text?
 Choosing models that do will make doing chores much easier and reduce the chance of error.

-As stated in the previous section, given the fact that this condition will most likely occur can help you as you plan and purchase items for your remodeled or new home space.
+As stated in the previous section, given the fact that this condition will most likely occur can help you as you plan and purchase items when you buy, build or renovate.

 Sitting & Lying Down